nnk95/RBPi4-LTE/README.md

 - Password
 - Hostname: RBPi4-LTE
 - Boot and auto-login to CLI
-- Network at boot: no
+- Network at boot: yes

 b.
 Interface: